 Career Development for Women Leaders (CDWL) Program

 This professional development fellowship began in January 2008.
 Modeled after national programs for women in academic medicine, the CDWL fellowship covers nine one-day sessions over months.
 Because national leadership programs for women are becoming increasingly competitive and expensive and only a few faculty members can benefit each year, the purposes of the cross-campus CDWL program are to provide:

 - An affordable, university-based leadership development program for women who are either currently in or aspire to leadership roles at Wake Forest

 - A local, national-level-quality experience that allows more women to participate in leadership education

-- An opportunity to bring women together from diverse professional backgrounds (anesthesiology, cancer biology, theater, math) to exchange ideas and foster cross-campus collaboration.
+- An opportunity to bring women together from diverse professional backgrounds (example: anesthesiology, cancer biology, theater, math) to exchange ideas and foster cross-campus collaboration.

 Presenters are nationally and internationally known experts, executive coaches and senior Wake Forest University faculty and administrators.
 All presenters are highly respected in their content areas.

 Women faculty (mid- to senior-career preferred) and senior staff (Vice President level or equivalent) are eligible to apply for the program.
 The call for applications opens annually in February/March for the program that begins the following September.

 - A total of 245 women-faculty has graduated from the CDWL program (2008-2021).